 For the Strategic Project module, students will need to download the Icarus App.
+Please note the App is not currently available on MacOS.
 The App runs on:

 - Windows 10 Phones, PCs and Laptops.
-Downloaded from the Windows App Store; - Android Phones and Tablets through the Google Play Store; - iOS Phones and Tablets through the iOS App Store.
+Downloaded from the Windows App Store - Android Phones and Tablets through the Google Play Store - iOS Phones and Tablets through the iOS App Store